mcc-us/ea/_questions/q-40questions-filing-status.md

 Torie's husband died on January 5, 2022.
 She has not remarried during 2023, but she has a 15-year-old dependent daughter.
 Torie's filing status in 2023 should be:

 A. Single
-B. Qualifying surviving spouse (QSS). correct
+B. Qualifying surviving spouse (QSS).
 C. Head of household
 D. Married filing jointly